coral-fan/coral-monorepo/workspaces/contracts/README.md

 - If you don't already have a `projects` folder in `contract`, please create one.

-- From `contracts`, run `node project-setup-cli.mjs "<PROJECT_NAME>" "<NETWORK>"` and follow the prompts.
+- From `contracts`, run `yarn run create "<PROJECT_NAME>"` and follow the prompts.
 This creates an initial configuration file.

 - For Drop date and time, please enter the date and time in your local environment, the output will be converted to UTC time.

 - After the script finishes running, add the image to the new project directory's image folder, and name it `image.png`.

-- Review and update the `config.json` as needed - please add values for `details` and `gatedContent`.
+- Review and update the `config.json` as needed - please add values for `details`.

 ## Test